bencool0x0/ML-Course-in-Python/README.md

-# ML-Course-in-Python
+# ML-Stuff-in-Python

-Coursera Machine Learning Course by Andrew Ng
+Some ML algorithms written in Python

-Assignments written in Python
+Probably (definitely) not optimized